Bank of England stresses no rush to raise rates as recovery builds

 "A move to a stance that at least would be more clear about countenancing a tightening in policy would likely not dampen the growth outlook too much," he said in an email to clients.

-The BoE said on Wednesday that the margin of this spare capacity had narrowed a little but not enough to justify an interest rate hike.
+The Bank said on Wednesday that the margin of this spare capacity had narrowed a little but not enough to justify an interest rate hike.

 As if to underscore its point, data on Wednesday showed pay growth rising by only a fraction above inflation, even as the unemployment rate fell to 6.8 percent in the three months to March, its lowest level in more than five years.

-The BoE said that in three years' time unemployment could be as low as 5.25-5.75 percent without creating price pressures.
+The Bank said that in three years' time unemployment could be as low as 5.25-5.75 percent without creating price pressures.

 The Bank reiterated that when the time came, borrowing costs would rise "only gradually and to a level materially below" their pre-crisis average.